Skip to main content Skip to search

 Can foreigners start a business in Norway?

-No, but you must meet the EEA residency requirement for directors.
-Scandicorp can provide local representation if needed.
+No, but residency requirements apply.
+Scandicorp provides local representation if needed.

 Which sectors are best for new entrants?

-There are grants, tax reliefs, and innovation programs for R&D, green technology, and export-oriented businesses.
+Norway offers grants, tax reliefs, and R&D programs for green and export-focused businesses.

 What are the main challenges?